Mapping the Dynamics of Emergent Technologies (MDET)

 2- Revealing Innovation Pathways (2011-2014, , ~$390,000, Award #1064146)

 - Leydesdorff L., Rotolo D., Rafols I. (2012).
-Interactive Overlay Maps of Medical Innovation using the Medical Subject Headings (MeSH) of PubMed.
+Interactive Overlay Maps of Medical Innovation using the cheapest uk viagra Medical Subject Headings (MeSH) of PubMed.
 Journal of the American Society for Information Science and Technology.
 In press.

 - Kay, L., Newman, N., Youtie, J., Porter, A.L., Rafols, I., 2012.
 Patent Overlay Mapping: Visualizing Technological Distance.
 Journal of the American Society for Information Science and Technology Submitted.

-Note: The findings and observations contained in these papers are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+Note: The findings and observations contained in these papers are those of the best choice the authors and soft gel cialis do not necessarily reflect the views of the National Science Foundation.